quickwit-oss/quickwit/docs/getting-started/quickstart.md

 ## Start server

 The command `serve` starts an http server which provides a [REST API](../reference/search-api.md).
-You can start several instances and provide peer socket addresses to form a cluster on which search workload will be distributed.
+You can also start several instances and provide peer socket addresses to form a cluster on which search workload will be distributed.

 ```
-quickwit-cli serve --index-uris file:///$(pwd)/wikipedia
+quickwit serve --index-uris file:///$(pwd)/wikipedia
 ```

-Check it's working with a simple GET request in the browser:
+Check it's working with a simple GET request in the browser or via cURL:
 ```
 http://0.0.0.0:8080/api/v1/wikipedia/search?query=barack+AND+obama
 ```